duckduckgo/duckduckgo-documentation/duckduckhack/testing/testing_location_api.md

 ## Testing with the Location API

 To write a test for a location-aware Instant Answer, you'll need to pass the test function an extra parameter - a `DDG::Request` object, with the location specified.
 To do this, you'll need to `use DDG::Test::Location` and `use DDG::Request`.
-Here is a working annotated example excerpted from the **Goodie::HelpLine** test file `t/HelpLine.t`.
-The same process should be used for Spice.
+Here is a working annotated example excerpted from the [Spice::Snow](https://github.com/duckduckgo/zeroclickinfo-spice/blob/master/t/Snow.t) Instant Answer test file.
+The same process should be used for Goodies.

 <!-- /summary -->